Tag Archives: Prayer

 Road Less Traveled…my truth

 This has been a challenging year for all.
-Never in a million years did I think I would be alive, witnessing some of the things that are occurring these days!
+I never imagined I would be alive in a time like this.
+The events occurring these days are astonishing!
 Many are left shocked, confused, and angry, and some have lost their ever-loving minds over worry, paralyzed in fear!

 Is it not true every day we have to make choices?
-Is it not a daily decision we make on what we are going to do, and how we are going to react?
+Do we not decide daily on what actions to take?
+How are we going to react?
 I for one believe in the power of prayer.
 Prayer brings results.
 But I don’t doubt there are days when our prayers cry out, “God, are you there?
 Are you listening?”

 He is.
 And He does.

 I do not pretend to have all the answers.
 I am flawed.
 I am an imperfect being trying to serve a perfect God.
 His ways are higher than my ways.
 As a Christian, I am not immune to the happenings of this world.
-Family and dear friends have experienced illnesses, some due to Covid; setbacks due to circumstances beyond their control, and hurtful disappointments because, well, we’re humans.
+Family and dear friends have experienced illnesses.
+Some are due to COVID.
+They have faced setbacks because of circumstances beyond their control.
+They have also endured hurtful disappointments because, well, we’re humans.

-In Robert Frost’s poem, The Road Less Taken, towards the end he mentions the road less traveled.
+In Robert Frost’s poem The Road Less Taken, towards the end, he mentions the road less traveled.
 I want to be on that road.
 What does that mean exactly?
-I’m sure different things to different people.
+I’m sure it means different things to different people.

-Someone, please show me the road less traveled – to trust in God, instead of doubting Him.
-Lead me to the road less traveled, help me to believe it is well with my soul and the best yet to come.
-Point me to the road less traveled, where I am not encumbered with the weight of the world with its troubles upon my shoulders.
+Someone, please show me the road less traveled—to trust in God instead of doubting Him.
+Guide me to the road less traveled.
+Help me believe it is well with my soul.
+Help me trust in the best yet to come.
+Point me to the road less traveled.
+I want to be free from the weight of the world.
+Keep its troubles off my shoulders.

 I want to walk in faith and not in fear.
 Sing and not scream.
 Be tender and not hardened.
 Pliable and not crushed.
 Teachable and not a know-it-all.

-These are my truths, what I hope to attain someday.
+These are my truths, what I hope to achieve someday.
 I don’t want to follow the crowd of ‘woe is me!’
-Rather, that I will listen in humbled silence to the still small voice that beckons me to be still and know that He is God.
+Instead, I will listen in humbled silence.
+I will hearken to the still small voice that beckons me to be still and know that He is God.

-Whenever I approach the two roads of life, I want to be the one who looked heavenward and took the one less traveled, and that it has made all the difference.
+Whenever I approach the two roads of life, I want to look heavenward.
+I want to take the road less traveled.
+That choice has made all the difference.

 landscape photography of forest